Maxx7/James-Maxx/Data Flow Diagram Dictionary.md

-## External Sources
+## Entities
-* Developer:
+* Developer: Code developer in the company.
-* National Vulnerability Database:
+* Corporate Manager: Managers who makes decisions and evaluates policy infomation.
-* Corporate Manager:
+* National Vulnerability Database: A US government Vulnerability data instution, manages the National Vulnerability Database.

 ## Database
 * NIST: it carries the standards names for packages or files of software.